ragnarekker/httplogging/README.md

-http-logging
+httplogging
 ============

-A simple tool for logging html statuscode and respondstime from a url.
-In this case the url is a list of keys used in regObs, thus the looging is intended to watch out for downtime on https://api.nve.no/hydrology/regobs/webapi/ which is esentila for the regObs app to work.
+This is a simple tool for logging html status code and responds time from urls in Varsom.
+There are methods for logging urls on regObs, chartserver and GTS and on the two latter applications several parameters are logged and received data is compared with requested data.

-The script saves to a sqllite database and is intended to run as a sheduled task.
-The database i one table generated with: CREATE TABLE "up_time" ("Datetime" DATETIME, "html_code" INTEGER, "req_time" FLOAT, "log_who" TEXT) Some info I found useful on sqllite: http://zetcode.com/db/sqlitepythontutorial/

-Output is a select from database and save to file.
+The script saves results to different tables in a sqllite3 database and is intended to run as a scheduled task.
+Output is a select from this database and save to text file and optionally a plot.

-Example of the script running on a 15min sheduled task can be seen on http://ragnar.pythonanywhere.com/logs/
+Example of the script running on a 15min scheduled task can be seen on http://ragnar.pythonanywhere.com/logs/

-Output is also posted on thingspeak.com on the graph https://thingspeak.com/channels/23807